vladIsLove-hub/pleasure-tool/README.md

 It generates excel time report file, based on your daily text statuses.

-Before using it, please follow the steps:
+Before using it, follow the steps:
  - clone repo: `git clone https://github.com/vladIsLove-hub/pleasure-tool.git`;
  - run `pnpm i` from the root.
 (Make sure that you have `pnpm` package manager, if not just run: `npm i -g pnpm`).